The Star of Kazan: Zedekiah (Zed)

-Zed is a friendly gypsy boy who works for Edeltraut von Tannenberg.
-He is the son of a horse dealer and is descended from gypsies.
+Zed is a friendly Roma boy who works for Edeltraut von Tannenberg.
+He is the son of a Romani horse dealer.
 His mother is dead and his father died trying to stop a fight when Zed was very little.
 Edeltraut von Tannenberg's father, and the master at the time, had ordered a horse from Zed's father before the father’s death so when the horse was delivered, Zed came with it.
 The master gave Zed a job, and sent him to school.
 The horse, Rocco, was bought for the master's grandson, Hermann, but always preferred Zed, so the Master decided to get his grandson another horse and just before he had his stroke he left the horse to him.